Jean-Yves Duclos

-Jean-Yves Duclos PC MP FRSC ([ʒɑ̃iv dyklo]; born 1965) is a Canadian economist and politician who has served as Minister of Health since 2021 under Prime Minister Justin Trudeau.
-A member of the Liberal Party of Canada, he has been the Member of Parliament (MP) for Québec since 2015.
+Jean-Yves Duclos PC MP FRSC ([ʒɑ̃iv dyklo]; born 1965) is a Canadian economist and politician.
+A member of the Liberal Party, he has been the Member of Parliament (MP) for Québec since 2015.
+He previously served as Minister of Families, Children and Social Development from 2015 to 2019, President of the Treasury Board from 2019 to 2021, Minister of Health from 2021 to 2023, and Minister of Public Services and Procurement from 2023 to 2025.

 Early career and education

 Duclos attended the University of Alberta, where he earned an undergraduate degree in economics, followed by graduate and doctoral studies in economics at the London School of Economics.
 His doctoral thesis in 1992 was titled "Progressivity, equity and the take-up of state benefits, with application to the 1985 British tax and benefit system".
 Prior to his election to the House of Commons, he headed the economics department at Université Laval and was the president-elect of the Canadian Economics Association.
 He was elected a Fellow of the Royal Society of Canada in 2014.

 Tenure in Parliament

+Electoral History

-He was elected to represent the riding of Québec in the House of Commons in the 2015 general election as a member of the Liberal Party of Canada.
-He was the first Liberal elected to represent this riding since Gilles Lamontagne, who left office in 1984.
-He was appointed to the federal Cabinet, headed by Justin Trudeau, as Minister of Families, Children and Social Development.
-He was reelected in the 2019 general election and sworn in as President of the Treasury Board.
-On October 26, 2021, he was appointed Minister of Health.
+In 2015, Duclos was elected to represent the riding of Québec in the House of Commons in the 2015 general election as a member of the Liberal Party of Canada.
+In a hotly contested four-way race, Duclos faced candidates from three parties all having more recently held the seat.
+Ousting incumbent NDP MP Annick Paillon by exactly 1,000 votes, Duclos became the first Liberal elected to represent this riding since Gilles Lamontagne, who left office in 1984.
+He also had the distinction of being the only successful Liberal candidate in the 2015 election who secured less than 30% of the vote cast.

+In 2019, Duclos faced stiff competition from former Bloc MP Christiane Gagnon who represented the district for six terms between 1993 and 2011.
+He emerged victorious with an increased vote share of 33.3% but substantially reduced margin of 325 votes.

+With comparatively less established rivals, Duclos secured his third mandate in 2021 with a 3,300 votes, 6 points margin.
+2025 saw Duclos’ margin of victory over his closest rival substantially increase to 14 points and taking 49.50% of the vote, turning the seat into an increasingly safe one.